iota-community/Community-Governance/README.md

 <!-- IOTA Treasury Governance Info Thread -->
 # IOTA Treasury Governance Info Thread

-We hope to give the community in this thread the most recent updates and info on how the IOTA community approaches and develops the upcoming vote for or against a community-controlled governance structure.
+The involved community members hope to give the community in this thread the most recent updates and info on how the IOTA community approaches and develops the upcoming vote for or against a community-controlled governance structure.
 And we also hope to inform a broader part of the community about the ongoing discussion and actions and invite everyone to participate and get actively involved in this important topic.